Tech Made Simple

 How to Hide Your Cable Box

-Tired of looking at that ugly cable box?
-The obvious solution is to hide it behind behind closed doors.
+Are you tired of looking at that ugly cable box?
+The obvious solution is to hide it behind closed doors.
 Unfortunately, many of today's cable boxes and other components use IR (infrared) remotes, which require line of sight to work.
 So if you put your cable box behind doors, you'll have to open them whenever you want to change channels.
 Not an ideal solution.

-Sewell BlastIR Wireless Pro IR Repeater Receiver shown on white background with the cable that has the IR pickup on one end.
+Sewell BlastIR Wireless Pro IR Repeater Receiver with the cable that has the IR pickup on one end.

 Relay commands behind closed doors

-Sewell has two easy ways to relay commands to a cable box that you've hidden behind closed door.
-If you already have everything hooked up, Sewell has a discreet battery powered IR repeater, called BlastIR Wireless Pro IR Repeater, that you can easily retrofit into a cabinet.
+Sewell has two easy ways to relay commands to a cable box that you've hidden behind closed doors.
+If you already have everything hooked up, Sewell has a discreet battery-powered IR repeater, BlastIR Wireless Pro IR Repeater, which you can easily retrofit into a cabinet.
 Stick the emitter on the inside of the cabinet in line with your components.
-Then put the the receiver on the outside.
+Then put the receiver on the outside.
 It's as simple as that.
-If you don't like the look of the receiver, you can plug a very discreet IR receiver into the main receiver and stick it near your TV.
-The main receiver and emitter communicate over radio frequency, so they don't require line of sight.
+If you don't like the look of the receiver, you can plug a very discreet IR receiver into the primary receiver and stick it near your TV.
+The primary receiver and emitter communicate over radio frequency, so they don't require a line of sight.

 The receiver and emitter can work with multiple receivers and emitters.
 You can purchase additional emitters and receivers separately to meet your needs.
-And, you can purchase a combination receiver and emitter, or transceiver, in one to extend the reach of the signal.
+And you can buy a combination receiver and emitter, or transceiver, in one to extend the signal's reach.
 The RF signal travels up to 30 feet.

 Check price on Sewell button